practicalli/neovim/termux/setup.md

 pkg install curl wget git openssh
 ```

-[Configure a Git Identify and SSH key](git.md) to make full use of the Git client.  [practicalli/dotfiles](https://github.com/practicalli/dotfiles) contains example configuration, ignore patterns and commit template.
+[Configure a Git Identify and SSH key](git.md) to before committing and pushing changes, or cloning repositories using the SSH protocol.  [practicalli/dotfiles](https://github.com/practicalli/dotfiles) contains example configuration, ignore patterns and commit template for using Git.

 ## [Optional] Configure Termux Settings